 Although water fasting may have some benefits, it comes with health risks.

 Here are a few dangers and risks of water fasting.

-If you’re drinking the same amount of water but not eating foods, then you might not be getting enough water.
+If you’re drinking the same amount of water but not eating foods, you might not be getting enough water.

 Although a water fast is relatively short, there are a few conditions that may be aggravated by water fasting.

 - Gout: Water fasting may increase

-Summary: A water fast is not an effective way to burn fat, as it takes several days before your body starts to burn fat for fuel.
-However, other types of fasting can offer you the benefits of fasting and weight loss with fewer risks.
+A water fast can help you lose weight, but other types of fasting can offer you the benefits of fasting and weight loss with fewer risks.

 Water fasting is a popular method of fasting that may have some health benefits.